Georgia raids opposition party HQ, detains leader | DW | 23.02.2021

 "Shocked by the scenes at UNM headquarters this morning," British ambassador Mark Clayton wrote on Twitter.
 "Violence and chaos in Tbilisi are the last thing Georgia needs right now.
 I urge all sides to act with restraint, now and in the coming days."

-Matthew Bryza, a senior fellow at a US think tank, the Atlantic Council, stressed that it pointed to Georgia's "backward movement in terms of democracy."
+Matthew Bryza, a senior fellow at a US think tank Atlantic Council, told the AFP news agency that the arrest pointed to Georgia's "backward movement in terms of democracy."

-Under Georgian Dream's leadership, it reached the point where "opposition parties say they can't take their seats in parliament because the democratic system in Georgia is broken."
+Under the leadership of ruling party Georgian Dream, it has reached the point where "opposition parties say they can't take their seats in parliament because the democratic system in Georgia is broken."

-Opposition parties have denounced the polls as rigged after the ruling Georgian Dream party claimed victory.
+Opposition parties denounced the polls as rigged after the Georgian Dream party claimed victory.
 Their members have refused to take up their seats in the new parliament and demanded a new poll.

-On Thursday, Prime Minister Giorgi Gakharia resigned over plans to arrest Melia.

-Gakharia had said that Melia's detention was unacceptable if it threatened to fuel political divisions in the South Caucasus country of 3.7 million people.
+Gakharia had said that Melia's detention was unacceptable if it threatened to fuel political divisions.

 sri, lc/msh (Reuters, AFP)